fikte/calendar-period-week-notes/README.md

     -   🟠 Modified Notes (non-daily)
     -   🔴 New Assets (images, PDFs, etc.)
     -   ⚫ Calendar Events (from external ICS feed)
--   **Task & Event Indicators**: Visualize your workload with three distinct styles:
+-   **Enhanced Task & Event Indicators**: Visualize your workload with multiple styles:
     -   **Badge**: A numerical count of open tasks/events for the day.
     -   **Heatmap**: The cell background color changes based on the number of tasks/events.
     -   **Dot**: A single, customizable dot to indicate any tasks/events.
+    -   **Custom Task Statuses**: Go beyond a simple checkbox.
+Use symbols like `/` for in-progress, `>` for forwarded, `!` for important, or `?` for questions, all with customizable icons.
+-   **Interactive & Mobile-Friendly Popups**:
--   **Interactive Popups**: Hover over any day to see a detailed popup listing the specific notes, tasks, assets, and calendar events for that day, with clickable links to open them.
+    -   On desktop, hover over any day to see a detailed popup listing the specific notes, tasks, assets, and calendar events for that day, with clickable links.
+    -   On mobile, **long-press a date** to open the popup as a convenient bottom sheet, and **tap the date** to open the daily note.
 -   **Advanced Highlighting**: Customize how dates are highlighted, with options for the current week row, day column on hover, or even shading for weekends.
 -   **Week Numbers**: Display standard ISO week numbers or week numbers based on your custom Period/Week system in a dedicated column.
 -   **Weekly Notes**: Create and manage weekly notes, indicated by a dot on the week number.
-Features customizable naming formats and template support.
+Features fully customizable naming formats and template support.

 ### 🧩 Integrated & Draggable Tabbed Dashboard